Icinga/icingaweb2/doc/form.md

 ## Abstract

-This document describe how to develop forms in Icinga 2 Web.
-This is important if you want to write modules or extend Icinga 2 Web with your flavour of code.
+This document describe how to develop forms in Icinga Web 2.
+This is important if you want to write modules or extend Icinga Web 2 with your flavour of code.

 ## Architecture

 Forms are basically Zend_Form classes with Zend_Form_Element items as controls.
-To ensure common functionallity and control dependent fields Icinga 2 Web provides sub classes to build forms on that.
+To ensure common functionallity and control dependent fields Icinga Web 2 provides sub classes to build forms on that.

 ### Key design